YYHEggEgg/csharp-logger/README.md

 #### Known Issues

-In a very small number of running environments, when there is Chinese text in the input area of `ConsoleWrapper`, the `Console.GetCursorPosition` method or the `Console.CursorLeft` call becomes blocked (unless new characters are pressed multiple times, such as the right arrow key), resulting in lag or unresponsiveness.
+- In a very small number of running environments, when there is Chinese text in the input area of `ConsoleWrapper`, the `Console.GetCursorPosition` method or the `Console.CursorLeft` call becomes blocked (unless new characters are pressed multiple times, such as the right arrow key), resulting in lag or unresponsiveness.
 Attempts to resolve this issue have been unsuccessful.
+- If a pair of Unicode surrogate characters (e.g. emojis) appeared in the input area of the ConsoleWrapper, they would display incorrectly when wrapped to the end of a line or a specific position.
+The actual text and cursor operations were not affected.

 ### v4.0.2